 |Trade Facilitation for a More Inclusive and Connected Asia and Pacific Region: Progress and Way Forward|

 This report gives an overview of assessments from the 2017 global survey on trade facilitation and paperless trade in Asia and the Pacific.
-It looks at the implementation of trade facilitation and paperless trade measures in 44 countries in Asia and the Pacific.
-The report also looks at how the South Asia Subregional Economic Cooperation Trade Facilitation Strategic Framework promotes development by deepening regional cooperation.
-The framework covers national and subregional projects in Customs harmonization, improving cross-border facilities, and transport facilitation.
-The framework also supports regulatory reforms and the development of the National Single Window Customs management system in Bangladesh, Bhutan, Maldives, and Nepal.
+It looks at the implementation of trade facilitation and paperless trade measures in 44 countries in Asia and the Pacific, including how the South Asia Subregional Economic Cooperation Trade Facilitation Strategic Framework promotes development by deepening regional cooperation.
+The Framework covers national and subregional projects in Customs harmonization, improving cross-border facilities, and transport facilitation.
+The Framework also supports regulatory reforms and the development of the National Single Window Customs management system in Bangladesh, Bhutan, Maldives, and Nepal.

 Author: Asian Development Bank and United Nations Economic and Social Commission for Asia and the Pacific